Sandusky Bay Conference: Conference split

 On February 11, 2025, it was reported that the school boards at ten of the Lake and Bay division schools (Clyde, Columbian, Norwalk, Perkins, and Sandusky of the Lake along with Bay members Bellevue, Edison, Huron, Port Clinton, and Vermilion) were going to vote to withdraw from the SBC and begin their own league with two divisions for the convenience of scheduling.
 On May 7, these schools announced they would begin play in the 2026-2027 school year as the Northern Ohio Conference.
 The River division will retain the SBC name going forward.

 2025

 In November 2024, the Northern 10 Athletic Conference (N10) announced that they intended to expand their league from its current eight schools to 14 schools (12 football playing schools) competing in two divisional alignments.
 The N10 later announced on February 26, 2025 that they had invited six schools to join their league: Hopewell-Loudon, Lucas, New Riegel, Old Fort, Tiffin Calvert, and Willard.
 Willard and New Reigel accepted the N10's invitation to join for the 2026-2027 school year on March 12, 2025.
 Calvert, Hopewell-Loudon, and Old Fort were included in a statement on March 28, 2025 that they were joining New Riegel, Willard, and Lucas from the Mid-Buckeye Conference in the N10 for the 2026-2027 school year.

 In March 2025, Ottawa Hills announced they would be joining the SBC in 2026-2027.
+Toledo Christian announced in November 2025 that they would be joining the SBC as a football-only member for the 2027 season.